Agent-Hellboy/pdeprecator/README.rst

    obj = MyClass(old_param="value")
    print(obj.new_param)

+   Warning: Deprecating a parameter name change contradicts the open-closed principle of SOLID, although it's not an inflexible rule.

 Warning
 -------

 ::

    - It's recommended to write new functions or classes with a v2 suffix instead of using this deprecated library.

    - If possible, migrate to the newer version with v2 suffix.
      However, if migration is not feasible at the moment, you can continue using this library with caution.

    You should do following
 .. code:: python

-     pip install deprecated

       from deprecated import deprecated

       # Deprecate a function
-     @deprecated(reason="Use another_function instead")
+      @deprecated(reason="Use function_v2 instead")
-     def deprecated_function():
+      def function():
          pass

-     # Deprecate a class method
-     class MyClass:
-         @deprecated(reason="Use another_method instead")
-         def deprecated_method(self):
+      def function_v2():
+         # New implementation for function_v2
          pass